jogemu/pdf2tree/readme.md

     |   | K |       |
     +---+---+-------+

-If a cell is not rectangular or merges rows that the cell to the left did not also merge are not supported.
+If a cell is not rectangular or merges rows that the cell to the left did not also merge then the resulting tree might contain errors.
 This would require a data structure that allows traversing the neighborhood with `.right` or `.below` and can include loops for non-rectangular areas.
 It should be easier to fix those special cases after the parsing.